10 hacks for cheap and free Starbucks coffee

 You'll get three stars for every £1 you spend, so once you hit this level, your next drink is on the house (hype).

-If you don't go to Starbucks that often, you could always ask your friends and family to scan your card when they make a visit – you'll get your free drink much quicker.
+If you don't go to Starbucks that often, you could always ask your friends and family to scan your card when they visit – you'll get your free drink much quicker.

 Get free Starbucks on your birthday